osrf/gazebo_design/undo/undo.md

 "Delete unit_box".

 Add a class for user commands, `physics::UserCmd`, with ``Undo` and `Redo` functions.
-Each command executed will create an object of this class:
+An object of this class will be created for each command executed by the user.

     /// \brief Class which represents a user command, which can be "undone"
     /// and "redone".